 In a nutshell: It might feel its age in some areas, but the way it drives isn’t one of them as the 86 still feels as sharp as the day it first launched.

-Full Disclosure: Toyota Australia lent us the car for this review for four days with a full tank of fuel.
+Full Disclosure: The vehicle tested here was provided by Toyota Australia for four days with a full tank of fuel.
 All additional fuel expenses were covered by the author.
-Neither Drive Section nor the author are associated with or financially benefitting from any of the companies whose branding is displayed on the car pictured here.
+Please note that neither Drive Section nor the author are associated with or financially benefitting from any of the companies whose branding is displayed on the car pictured here.